 The main aim of this goal is to ensure healthy lives and promote well-being for all at all ages.
-Since the year 1990 to 2015, Kenya has made great strides to minimize the number of children deaths.
+Since the year 1990 to 2015, Kenya has made great strides to minimise the number of children deaths.
 However, there is still much more that needs to be done.

 Recently, the Kenyan government launched the universal healthcare coverage pilot in 4 counties.
 These counties are mainly Kisumu, Nyeri, Machakos, and Isiolo.
-In addition to this, the NHIF, has improved its coverage and services to its members.
+In addition to this, the NHIF has improved its coverage and services to its members.

-Despite the fact that there is still much to be done, Kenya is making baby steps in the right direction.
+Although there is still much to be done, Kenya is making baby steps in the right direction.

 6.Clean Water and Sanitation

 On matters sanitation, only 29.3% of the household population rely on an improved, nonshared sanitation facility as the main facility.
-Most of the population has to depend on shared sanitation.
+Most of the community has to depend on shared sanitation.
 This is, therefore, the main issue for Kenya in regards to this goal.